peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * System.InvalidOperationException:
-This object's type is not a string.
+This object's type is not a string, including if this object is CBORObject.Null.

 ### Read